cython/cython/docs/src/userguide/source_files_and_compilation.rst

 Compiling with ``cython.compile``
 =================================

-Cython supports transpartent compiling of the cython code within function using ``@cython.compile`` dedorator::
+Cython supports transparent compiling of the cython code in a function using the ``@cython.compile`` dedorator::

     @cython.compile
     def plus(a, b):
         return a + b

-Parameters of the decorated function cannot have types.
-Their types are automaticaly determined based on values passed to a function.
+Parameters of the decorated function cannot have type declarations.
+Their types are automatically determined from values passed to the function, thus leading to one or more specialised compiled functions for the respective argument types.
 Executing example::

     import cython